 - Local Farmers' Markets: Explore the vibrant world of local farmers' markets, where farmers and producers gather to offer an array of fresh, seasonal, and locally-sourced food.
 Engage with your community, support local agriculture, and enjoy the opportunity to connect directly with the people who grow your food.
-Farmers' markets are not only a great place to find regeneratively-grown produce but also offer an enjoyable shopping experience filled with unique flavors and a sense of community. - USDA Local Food Directories - Farmer's Market Finder (West Coast only) - Community Gardens: Discover the joys of community gardening, where individuals come together to cultivate shared plots of land.
+Farmers' markets are not only a great place to find regeneratively-grown produce but also offer an enjoyable shopping experience filled with unique flavors and a sense of community. - USDA Local Food Directories - Farmer's Market Finder (West Coast only) - Regenerative Farm Map: Find farms and ranches around the world practicing regenerative principles with this free tool.
+Plug in your zip code and see who is practicing regenerative agriculture near you!
+Many of the farms and ranches on the map have websites where you can learn how to buy their products directly from them.
+This is a powerful resource to help you connect with the people producing your food. - Community Gardens: Discover the joys of community gardening, where individuals come together to cultivate shared plots of land.
 Community gardens provide a space for people to grow their own food, fostering a sense of community and connection with nature.
-By participating in a community garden, you can contribute to regenerative practices, learn from experienced gardeners, and enjoy the fresh produce you help cultivate. - o Community gardens - Food Co-ops and Buying Clubs: Join a food co-op or a buying club to access a wide range of regenerative and organic food options.
+By participating in a community garden, you can contribute to regenerative practices, learn from experienced gardeners, and enjoy the fresh produce you help cultivate. - Community gardens - Food Co-ops and Buying Clubs: Join a food co-op or a buying club to access a wide range of regenerative and organic food options.
 These community-based initiatives allow members to collectively purchase food in bulk directly from farmers or distributors.
-By pooling resources and supporting local producers, food co-ops and buying clubs offer affordable access to high-quality, sustainable food while promoting regenerative farming practices. - o Find a co-op
+By pooling resources and supporting local producers, food co-ops and buying clubs offer affordable access to high-quality, sustainable food while promoting regenerative farming practices.
+Find a co-op - Look for labels that support building soil health: More and more consumer labels are being created to help grow the regenerative movement.
+When shopping, be mindful of labels like Demeter Biodynamic, Regenerative Organic Certified, Land to Market, and Regenified that go beyond organic.
+Support the brands who have these certifications and verifications whenever possible.